IEEE Member and Geographic Activities (MGA)

 New Training Required for Select Volunteers

-As a reminder, new IEEE compliance training is required for select IEEE volunteers.
+As a reminder, IEEE compliance training is required for select IEEE volunteers.

 The IEEE Member and Geographic Activities Board (MGA Board) is responsible to the IEEE Board of Directors, has oversight of IEEE geographic organizational units, and is responsible for IEEE membership and member development.

-For detailed information regarding IEEE Member and Geographic Activities (MGA) governance, policies, geographic unit operations, and committee reporting structure, please refer to the IEEE Member and Geographic Activities Operations Manual.
+For detailed information regarding IEEE Member and Geographic Activities (MGA) governance, policies, geographic unit operations, and committee reporting structure, please refer to the IEEE Member and Geographic Activities Operations Manual (PDF, 1 MB).

 Members of IEEE automatically become members of their local IEEE Section, allowing them to share technical, professional, and personal interests with others in the worldwide member community of IEEE.

-A Chapter is the technical subunit of one or more IEEE Sections.
+A Chapter shall be a technical subunit of a Region, one or more Sections, or a Geographic Council.
+There may be single Society Chapters, Joint Society Chapters, and Technical Council Chapters.
 Society Chapters are your local link to the valuable resources available from IEEE and its 38 technical Societies.
 Chapter activities may include guest speakers, workshops, and seminars, as well as social functions.
 Chapters provide Society members with valuable opportunities to network at a local level - enabling both personal and professional growth.

 Geographic organizational units provide unique opportunities for members to attend technical presentations, create strong peer-to-peer connections, and participate in leadership opportunities that can make a positive distinction in IEEE members' jobs and careers.

 Organizational units of IEEE that can be formed by petition are Councils, Sections, Subsections, Chapters, affinity groups, Student Branches, Student Branch Chapters, and Student Branch affinity groups.